v0.9 · Async validation + parallel processing

 Version Status Highlights

-8 (current) Shipped Path-based error tree, translator hooks, enhanced builder
+8 Shipped Path-based error tree, translator hooks, enhanced builder

 7 Shipped Custom validators, plugin registry, error builder overrides